deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    Ad.Address layer after insertion of example Address features

-The example requests also contain a lot of examples for the query possibilities of the deegree WFS, e.g. the requesting of INSPIRE Addresses by street name:
+The example requests also contain a lot of examples for the query possibilities of the deegree WFS, e.g. requesting of INSPIRE Addresses by street name:

 .. figure:: images/console_workspace_inspire5.jpg
    :figwidth: 60%